View Social Work Flowsheet

 4. assessment of personal values and their alignment with social work’s professional value system

-D. Evidence of at least a 2.3 Salem State University overall GPA , a minimum 2.7 average among BSW courses taken to date, and at least a 2.0 in every social work course taken to date (or transferred into SSC) pre-social work program.
+D. Evidence of at least a 2.3 Salem State University overall GPA, a minimum 2.7 average among BSW courses taken to date, and at least a 2.0 in every social work course taken to date (or transferred into SSU) social work program.

-STEP 4: The Admissions Committee will consider the data in A through D, above.
-The Committee will look for evidence of solid written, verbal and interpersonal communication skills, as determined by faculty input and student writing.
-The Committee will also glean from those sources evidence of emotional stability sufficient to safely and effectively practice social work, as articulated in the SSC School of Social Work’s Professional Standards.
+STEP 4: The BSW faculty will consider the data in A through D, above.
+The BSW faculty will look for evidence of solid written, verbal and interpersonal communication skills, as determined by faculty input and student writing.
+The BSW faculty will also glean from those sources evidence of emotional stability sufficient to safely and effectively practice social work, as articulated in the SSU School of Social Work’s Professional Standards.

-STEP 5: Within a month of teh Admission Committee’s receipt of the completed Application, the BSW Program Coordinator will inform applicants about their acceptance status into the major.
+STEP 5: Once the packet of material is complete, the Continuation Committee Chair will inform applicants about their acceptance status into the major.
 The status could be:

-A. Acceptance, with notification of the student’s new social work advisor (if applicable).
+A. Acceptance, with notification of the student’s new social work advisor.

-B. Conditional Acceptance (with specific written reasons for the decision and criteria for full acceptance, with clear timelines on meeting those criteria).
-At the end of that timeline, the Program Coordinator will consult with the Admissions Committee, who will subsequently issue a new Announcement of Status for that student.
+B. Pending Acceptance (with specific written reasons for the decision and criteria for full acceptance, with clear timelines on meeting those criteria).
+A conditionally accepted student will be informally advised by the Continuation Committee Chair, during the timeline for change/completion.
+At the end of that timeline, the Chairperson will subsequently issue a new Announcement of Status for that student.

-STEP 6: A rejected student is welcome to re-apply if and when factors in the rejection have been ameliorated.
+STEP 6: A rejected student is welcome to re-apply to the practice sequence if and when factors in the rejection have been ameliorated.

 Field Work Readiness–Academic Requirements

-Ideally students proceed sequentially in the major by taking SWK 101 and SWK 102 in freshman year and SWK 200 , SWK 261 , and SWK 270 in sophomore year and SWK 301 and in junior year.
-Regardless, students in the BSW program are required to take six Social Work courses prior to beginning field work.
+Ideally students proceed sequentially in the major by taking SWK 101 and SWK 102 in freshman year and SWK 200, SWK 261, and SWK 270 in sophomore year and SWK 301 and SWK 302 in junior year.
+Regardless, students in the BSW program are required to take seven Social Work courses prior to beginning field work.
 These are:

 The student must achieve a cumulative grade point average of at least “B-” (2.7) in these six Social Work courses prior to being considered for field education placement assignment.
 In addition to the B- cumulative grade point average the student must earn a B- or better in GP-I and a B- or better in GP-II.
 Students who earn below a B- in GP-I or GP-II are permitted to repeat the course one time to improve their grade.
 If they earn below a B- a second time, they must withdraw from the Social Work major.